BlueprintFramework/web/apps/frontend/content/docs/configs/confyml.md

 ### Data section

-defines where blueprint should place your extension's files and what accessibility they should have.
+Defines where Blueprint should place your certain directories and what accessibility they should have.

 #### `data.directory`

-**type:** directory path
-private extension-specific files storage. copied to `.blueprint/extensions/{identifier}/private/`. blueprint utilizes private directories for internal tracking even without this option enabled.
+Private extension-specific files storage.
+Copied to `.blueprint/extensions/{identifier}/private/`.
+Blueprint utilizes private directories for internal tracking even without this option enabled.

 ```yaml [conf.yml]
 data: